Convergent and efficient iteratively regularized contrast source inversion-type methods for inverse medium scattering problems: Introduction

 In this paper, we propose iteratively regularized CSI (IRCSI) and iteratively regularized SOM (IRSOM) methods, called IRCSI-type methods, for solving the inverse medium scattering problem, based on the general framework \eqref{e1-2} and prove their global convergence under very weak and natural conditions on the objective function $\Psi$ (see Assumption \ref{ass1} below).
 Efficient iterative methods have been developed for solving the optimization problem of the form \eqref{e1-2}, such as the Block Coordinate Descent (BCD) method \cite{T2001}, the Proximal Alternating Minimization (PAM) method \cite{A2010} and the Proximal Alternating Linearized Minimization (PALM) method \cite{B2014}.
-However, the convergence of these iterative methods can not be guaranteed unless the Kurdyka-Lojasiewicz (KL) property holds for the objective function $\Psi$ \cite{A2010,B2014,Chang18}.
+In the BCD method \cite{T2001}, only convergence of the subsequences is established in the nonconvex and nonsmooth setting, while the global convergence of this method is not proven.
+It should be noted that both PAM and PALM adopted the standard squared $\ell_2$-norm as the proximal term and the global convergence of these two methods were established under the Kurdyka-\L{}ojasiewicz (KL) property assumption as well as a boundedness assumption of the iterative sequence \cite{A2010,B2014,Chang18}.
+However, for the inverse medium scattering problem, it is challenging to develop a guaranteed-convergent iterative algorithm based on this standard proximal term in the absence of a boundedness assumption on the corresponding iterative sequence.
 In order to overcome this difficulty, our IRCSI-type methods employ a novel $\ell_1$ proximal term as the iteratively regularized term, ensuring the global convergence of the iteration sequence generated by the IRCSI-type methods (see Theorem \ref{th1} below).
 Further, it is proved that the limit point of the iteration sequence of the IRCSI-type methods is an $\vep$-stationary point of the original objective function $\Psi$, where $\vep$ is a very small constant defined in terms of the regularization parameters (see \eqref{e5-5} in Theorem \ref{th1} below).
 As corollaries of the general convergence Theorem \ref{th1}, the convergence of the iterative sequences generated by the IRCSI and IRSOM methods follows easily (see Corollaries \ref{c1} and \ref{c2} below).
 As far as we know, this is the first convergence result for iterative methods for solving nonlinear inverse medium or obstacle scattering problems with single-frequency measurement data.
-As demonstrated the algorithmic formulations in Sections \ref{sec3} and \ref{sec4} and the numerical experiments in Section \ref{sec6}, our IRCSI-type methods have a similar computation complexity to the corresponding original CSI-type methods.
+As demonstrated in the algorithmic formulations in Section \ref{sec4}, our IRCSI-type methods have a similar computation complexity to the corresponding original CSI-type methods.
+See Section \ref{sec4plus} for detailed discussions on the original CSI-type algorithms and our IRCSI-type algorithms.
+Moreover, for the case of noisy data, we derive an estimate of the gradient of the objective function $\Psi$ at the true solution for each of our IRCSI-type methods (see \eqref{e5-20} and \eqref{eq1}).
+Based on these estimates, we give a selection strategy for the regularization parameters involved in our algorithms (see \eqref{e5-21}).
 Further, the numerical results presented in Section \ref{sec6} show that our IRCSI-type methods outperform the corresponding original CSI-type methods in stability and convergence.
 In fact, from the numerical experiments it seems that, in the case with noisy measurement data, the original CSI-type methods may not converge, whilst our IRCSI-type methods converge.
+In particular, in the numerical examples in Section \ref{sec6}, our algorithms for noisy data converge within only several dozen iterative steps and can provide satisfactory reconstruction results if the regularization parameters are chosen according to the selection strategy mentioned above.